chartpath/ramses-elasticsearch/readme.md

 To customize where in the records the pagination begins or which page of the sequence to return, we use the `_start` and `_page` parameters.

+#### Imaginary leaderboard app

 For example, let's say we have a leaderboard app that considers the top 5 countries as "gold medallists", the next 5 as "silver" and the 5 after that as "bronze".
 Maybe we also want to filter out the noise from the other fields since we only care about one particular metric.
-This could be returned like so:
+Here are some examples of how to do that.

 **"Gold medal" countries for women's participation in the labour market:**
 ```bash